mongodb/specifications/source/command-logging-and-monitoring/tests/README.md

 ### Automated Tests

-There are tests in the [Unified Test Format](../../unified-test-format/unified-test-format.md) for both logging and monitoring in [/logging](./logging) and [/monitoring](./monitoring), respectively.
-Drivers MUST run the logging tests with their max document length setting (as described in the [logging specification](../../logging/logging.md#configurable-max-document-length)) set to a large value e.g. 10,000;
-this is necessary in order for the driver to emit the full server reply (and to allow matching against that reply) on certain MongoDB versions and topologies.
+There are tests in the [Unified Test Format](../../unified-test-format/unified-test-format.md) for both logging and monitoring in `/logging` and `monitoring`, respectively.
+Drivers MUST run the logging tests with their max document length setting (as described in the [logging specification](../../logging/logging.md#configurable-max-document-length)) set to a large value e.g. 10,000; this is necessary in order for the driver to emit the full server reply (and to allow matching against that reply) on certain MongoDB versions and topologies.

 ### Prose Tests